How you can make a difference

 Gift Aid can be added when you are completing your donation.
 If you already give, you can download the form to claim Gift Aid on any donations made in the previous four years.

 For advice on Gift Aid or if you have any questions about eligibility please contact a member of the Development and Alumni Relations team.

 Thank you for your interest in including a gift to Sheffield Hallam University in your will.
 Pledging a legacy costs you nothing today but will be incredibly valuable to the University in the years to come.
 Whatever you want to help your University achieve, from supporting student scholarships and bursaries to advancing applied research, leaving a gift in your will is a way of continuing to transform lives for future generations.
 Sheffield Hallam University is an exempt charity, which means that any gift left to us in your will is free of UK inheritance tax.

 Legacies can be used to support many different aspects of the University's work, and we would be happy to discuss with you how you would like your gift to be used and potential wording.
 To speak to a member of the team in confidence about leaving a legacy please contact:

-This year our team of enthusiastic students took to the phones from February to April to call alumni, hear about their experiences since graduating and raise money for the Hallam Fund.
-Find out more about our 2021 Hallam Fund Telephone Campaign.
+This year our team of enthusiastic students are taking to the phones during May to call alumni, hear about their experiences since graduating and raise money for the student beneficiaries of the Hallam Fund.

 Staff at Sheffield Hallam University can also make a tax efficient donation to the Hallam Fund via the Hands On Payroll Giving portal.
 Payroll Giving is a simple way to give to any UK charity straight from your monthly pay.
 For example, if you pay basic rate tax (20%), a £10 monthly donation would cost you £8 per month.
 The process is easy and you can sign up now via https://www.handsonpayrollgiving.co.uk/SheffieldHallamUni/